NENUKORAH/School_District_Analysis./README.md

 ### Scores by school spending

-The average math score, average reading score, percentage of student passing math, percentage of student passing reading, the overall passing percentage of school spending range $630 - $644 dropped as can be seen in the screenshots.
+The average math score, percentage of student passing math, percentage of student passing reading, the overall passing percentage of school spending range $630 - $644 dropped as can be seen in the screenshots.

+The average reading score increased slightly.

 This is as a result of the changes we made to the Thomas High School data.

+It is imortant to note that when we present this information to the nearest tenths, the changes cannot be seen or can be classified as insignificant.

 * The below image shows the result of the original analysis;